ecmwf-projects/cads-messages/sites/cds/2024/2024-03-01-production-keycloak.md

 ---
-date: 2024-03-01T00:00:00Z
+date: 2024-09-26T00:00:00Z
-live: false
+live: true
-severity: warning
+severity: info
 ---

-User authentication is now integrated with ECMWF.
+Watch our Forum for Announcements, news and other discussed topics.